cg-tuwien/Auto-Vk-Toolkit/docs/updater.md

   * number of presentation images,
   * number of concurrent frames,
   * backbuffer image format,
-  * out of data, or suboptimal swapchain detection by vulkan.
+  * out of data, or suboptimal swapchain detection by Vulkan.
 * The swapchain can only resize if the `window` has been configured to allow being resized (via `window::enable_resizing`).

 ## General Notes
 * The updater mechanism is invoked just before the `render()` call of the associated `gvk::invokee`.
-* When you hand over resources that shall be automatically updated to the `gvk::updater`, the `gvk::updater` needs to take ownership of them.
+* When resources are handed over to the updater mechanism to be updated automatically, the `gvk::updater` needs to take ownership of them.
 Therefore, you'll have to pay the price of enabling shared resource ownership (by the means of `avk::owning_resource::enable_shared_ownership`) for all of these resources.
-* _Note about shader files being changed on the file system:_ The loaded shader files are watches for changes, i.e. the SPIR-V versions of shader files in the target directory.
+* _Note about shader files being changed on the file system:_ The loaded shader files are watched for changes, i.e. the SPIR-V versions of shader files in the target directory.
 The most convenient way to get them updated is to leave the _Post Build Helper_ running in the background.
-Ensure that its setting "Do not monitor files during app execution" is _not_ enabled, and the _Post Build Helper_ will automatically compile shader files to SPIR-V at runtime if it detects changes to the original shader source files.
+Ensure that its setting "Do not monitor files during app execution" is _not_ enabled.
+The _Post Build Helper_ will automatically compile shader files to SPIR-V at runtime if it detects changes to the original shader source files.
-* To use an updater independently, a new subtype of `gvk::invokee` can be created.
 * A `avk::graphics_pipeline` object will re-use its previously assigned renderpass without modification after recreation.

 ## Examples